 Stackpole has also evaluated wellness programs, such as assessment programs for high-risk infants.
 "It is important to know what is going on in the cities and counties in your service area," she suggests.
 There may be a health department that either wants to offer or is offering such a program but could use a community partner in the venture, she says.
 Identification of these opportunities is easier if the administrator and managers of the home health agency are involved in community organizations that relate to pediatric services, she points out.

 Foundations and community grants do offer another source of funding, but sometimes the grants are designed to address the needs of large populations, points out Stackpole.
 To find grants that may support efforts to address smaller, narrower niches of patients, look at your own community and within organizations for which your employees volunteer, she suggests.
 "Check out county, city, and state health department websites and state home health associations," she adds.

 Evaluate your own data collection

-At first nurses and other clinicians were not comfortable addressing financial issues but ongoing education and explanations of what the accurate information meant to the agency in terms of collecting proper reimbursement have eliminated the resistance, admits Stackpole.
+At first, nurses and other clinicians were not comfortable addressing financial issues, but ongoing education and explanations of what the accurate information meant to the agency in terms of collecting proper reimbursement has eliminated the resistance, admits Stackpole.
 "The pharmacists in our infusion service were most resistant because they believed their focus should be on patient safety, proper dosing, and verifying prescriptions," she says.